Launchpad / Architecture

 Tab system & split workspace

 Unified tab bar.
-Terminal tabs, editor tabs, and the settings tab share one tab bar.
-Each tab has a type field ("terminal", "editor", or "settings") and tab-type guards protect terminal-specific code (fitAllPanes, PTY writes, split panes).
+Terminal, editor, and settings tabs share one tab bar with the diff (compare refs), rebase (interactive rebase composer), and merge (3-pane conflict) tabs.
+Each tab has a type field ("terminal", "editor", "settings", "diff", "rebase", "merge") and tab-type guards protect terminal-specific code (fitAllPanes, PTY writes, split panes).

 Split workspace. ⌘\ toggles a vertical split.
 The right group tracks its own tab IDs in rightGroupTabIds.
 Each group has its own tab bar.
 Tabs can be dragged between groups or moved with ⌘⇧M. Closing the last tab in the right group auto-collapses the workspace.